Indonesia: Pre-trip reading and viewing suggestions

 General Reading

 ‘A Little Bit One O’Clock’ by William Ingram.
 William and Jean Ingram are the co-founders of Threads of Life.
-This delightful memoir tells of their years living with a Balinese family, several of whom you will also meet as they work at TOL
+This delightful memoir tells of their years living with a Balinese family.

 Fragrant Rice – a memoir’ and ‘Bali: The food of my Island Home’ both by Janet de Neefe.
 Janet is a Melburnian who married an Ubud man.
 She is a fabulous cook, the founder of the hugely successful Ubud Writers Festival and owner of Casa Luna, Indus Restaurant and the Honeymoon Guesthouse. http://janetdeneefe.com/about-janet-deneefe/